 Participants will receive feedback on their instructional skills and risk management in an educational context.
 This course description and sample itinerary can help give an idea of what typically happens on a course.
 Individuals who successfully complete the course and meet AIARE Instructor qualifications will be able to apply for AIARE Instructor status.

 The AIARE ITC equips experienced backcountry travelers who also have entry level training as an avalanche professional (a PRO 1 certificate) to teach the AIARE curriculum.
 To ensure the course can focus on curricular and instructional training, AIARE requires that potential instructors have familiarity with current AIARE-specific curriculum and tools, and not just general recreational avalanche training.

 - 5 seasons of winter backcountry experience involving leadership and decision making in avalanche terrain

-- Recent (within 4 years) attendance or observation of an AIARE 1, 2, and Avalanche Rescue course
+- Recent (within 4 years) attendance on or observation of an AIARE 1, 2, and Avalanche Rescue course

 - PRO 1 certificate from an A3 Pro Course Provider

 We strongly encourage you to purchase travel insurance (including medical and evacuation insurance) to cover the costs of cancellation fees, airfare, and other non-refundable expenses in the event that you need to cancel from the course, AIARE needs to cancel a course due to lack of snow or events beyond our control, or you are injured prior to or during the course.

-There are several scholarship opportunities for AIARE Instructor Training courses and AIARE Pro courses, as well as AIARE 1 classes.
+There are several scholarship opportunities for AIARE Instructor Training courses and AIARE PRO courses, as well as AIARE 1 classes.